Dhruv-Rawat/Door-Lock-System/README.md

 RFID cards/tags

 <h2> Installation </h2>
-Clone or download this repository to your local machine.
+Clone or download this repository to your local machine.<br>

 Open the Arduino IDE on your computer.